UsabilitySoft/react-typescript-electron-example/README.md

 ## Run

-## Vercer Trades API
+## Trades API

-(You will need to run the Vercer trades API as per Vercer trades readme)
+(You will need to run the trades API as per trades readme)

 ## React App